 The falling wedge is a bullish chart pattern that signals a buying opportunity after a downward trend or mark correction.
 When the pattern occurs, it can be interpreted as a trend reversal or continuation pattern and can help traders find trading opportunities.

-In this article, we’ll explain how to identify and use the falling wedge bullish reversal pattern as a trading strategy in forex trading.
+In this article, we’ll explain how to identify and use the falling wedge bullish reversal pattern as a trading strategy.
 Read on to learn more about this bullish pattern.

 What is the Falling Wedge Pattern?